 If you are concerned about a child’s communication in their first language, consider the following options:

-- Review the child’s communication milestones in their first language.
-Communication milestones are available in different languages at Ministry of Children and Youth Services.
+- Review the communication milestones.
+Communication milestones are available in different languages here.

 If you still have concerns: